uriyyo/fastapi-pagination/docs/learn/tutorial_user_guide/add_to_route.md

 ## Non-Page response model

-If you want to return a non-Page response model, you can use `set_page` function to set the response model, but than you will need to explicitly specify params value in route handler.
+If you want to return a non-Page response model, you can use the `set_page` function to set the response model, but then you will need to explicitly specify the params value in the route handler.

 ```py
 from typing import Annotated